Chymyst/chymyst-core/docs/chymyst07.md

 Clearly, `beginCritical` must be blocking while `endCritical` does not have to be; so let us make `endCritical` a non-blocking molecule.

 What should happen when a process emits `beginCritical()`?
-We must enforce a single-process access to the critical section.
+We must enforce a single-user exclusive access to the critical section.
-In other words, a reaction that consumes `beginCritical()` should only start one at a time, even if several `beginCritical` molecules are available.
+In other words, only one reaction that consumes `beginCritical()` should be running at any one time, even if several `beginCritical` molecules are available.
 Therefore, this reaction must also require another input molecule, say `access()`, of which we will only have a single copy emitted into the soup:

 ```scala